What is a 3 statement model?

 In this step, we take the historical financial information of the company and either download, type, or paste it into Excel.
 Once the information is in Excel (see this free course on Excel best practices), you’ll need to do some basic formatting to make the information easy to read and follow the structure you want your model to take.
 As you can see in the screenshot below, the historical information is entered in a blue font color under the historical time periods.

 With the historical financial information in Excel, and in an easy-to-use format, we can start calculating some metrics to evaluate the historical performance of the company.
 We need to calculate metrics such as revenue growth, margins, capital expenditures, and working capital terms (such as accounts payable, inventory, and accounts receivable).
 Below is an example of the assumptions section that drives the forecast.

 With the assumptions in place, it’s time to start forecasting the income statement, beginning with revenue and building down to EBITDA (Earnings Before Interest Taxes Depreciation and Amortization).
 At that point, we will require support schedules to be built for capital assets and financing activity.

 At this point, we need to forecast capital assets like Property, Plant & Equipment PP&E before we can finish the income statement in the model.
 To do this we take last period’s closing balance, add any capital expenditures, deduct depreciation, and arrive at the closing balance.
 Depreciation can be calculated in a variety of ways, such as straight line, declining balance, or percent of revenue.

-Next up we have to build a debt schedule to determine interest expense on the income statement.
-Similar to the section above, we take last period’s closing balance, add and increases or decreases in principle, and arrive at the closing balance The interest expense can be calculated on opening balance, closing balance, or the average balance of debt outstanding.
+Next up, we have to build a debt schedule to determine interest expense on the income statement.
+Similar to the section above, we take last period’s closing balance, add any increases or decreases in principle, and arrive at the closing balance The interest expense can be calculated on opening balance, closing balance, or the average balance of debt outstanding.
 Or, a detailed interest payment schedule can be followed if available.